opencobra/cobratoolbox/README.txt

    ret       Zero if success

-Please report problems to steinng@hi.is
+Please report problems to steinng@hi.is or laurent.heirendt@uni.lu